-Page 2 of 21
+change trunk-group 2 Page 2 of 21

 Group Type: sip

 TRUNK PARAMETERS

 Unicode Name: auto

-Redirect On OPTIM Fa ilure: 5000
+Redirect On OPTIM F ailure: 5000

-SCCAN? n Graup: 18
+SCCAN? n Preferred Minimum Session Refresh Interva 1

-Preferred Minimum Session Refresh Interval (sec): 600]
+Liefelled William 25221011 Kellezii ilitelaa I(SEC).
+000 1

 Disconnect Supervision - In? y Out? y

-XOIP Treatment: auto Delay Call Setup When Acces sed Via IGAR ? n
+XOIP Treatment: auto Delay Call Setup When Acce ssed Vi a IGAR ? n

-On Page 3, set the Numbering Format field to private.
+On Page 3, set the Numbering Format field to public.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
-Beginning with Communication Manager 6.0, public numbers are automatically preceded with a + sign when passed in the SIP "From", "Contact" and "P-Asserted Identity" headers.
-The addition of the + sign impacted interoperability with SaskTel.
-Thus, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.10).
+Beginning with Communication Manager 6.0, public numbers are automatically preceded with a + sign when passed in the SIP "From", "Contact", "P-Asserted Identity" and "Diversion" headers.
+The addition of the + sign to the 11 digit number included in the Diversion header for re-directed calls to the PSTN and for EC500 calls was required by Time Warner Cable.
+Thus, the Numbering Format was set to public (Refer to Section 2.2).